 - If the application is submitted within 4 weeks after the graduation, there will be no gap in the residence period.

 - It is only allowed to start working as soon as there is a positive advice and a residence sticker.

 - The diploma needs to be sent to the IND within 4 weeks after graduation.

 - The lower salary criteria will apply and will stay in effect as long as you stay in the Netherlands, even if you change employer or if you become 30 years of age.

 Orientation year – for highly educated persons from abroad

 Graduated students from world’s top 200 universities are -under conditions- also welcome to look for a job in the Netherlands.
 Once you have found a job, your permits can also be changed into highly skilled migrant’s permits under the lower salary criteria.
 There are however a number of conditions that need to be met.

 NOTE: the immigration policies in the Netherlands change often, always check the most actual requirements/procedures by checking the Dutch immigration authorities website, or just contact Settle Service.
-We will gladly advice you on the relevant procedures, ‘we are making moves so you don’t have to’.
+We will gladly advice you on the relevant procedures of the immigration possibilities for graduates.
+We make moves so you don’t have to!